WVU football finds success in all phases to top North Carolina in Duke's Mayo Bowl

 It wasn’t the first time this year that the West Virginia University football team opened up the game with a shot play.

 With fans still trickling into their seats, junior quarterback Garrett Greene faked a handoff to freshman Jahiem White and stepped up in the pocket.
-It was one of the easiest mid-level throws Greene (11-for-22, 228 yards, one touchdown) has seen all season, and he hit wide-open freshman receiver Traylon Ray perfectly in-stride on a crossing route.
-Ray stepped on the gas, and just 11 seconds into the game, the Mountaineers had a 7-0 advantage.
+It was one of the easiest mid-level throws Greene (12-for-24, 228 yards, one touchdown) had seen all season, and he hit wide-open freshman receiver Traylon Ray perfectly in-stride on a crossing route.
+Ray stepped on the gas, and just 11 seconds into the game, the Mountaineers had an early touchdown advantage.

 The race was on for the WVU offense.
 And then it wasn’t, but that’s why “three phases” coach-speak exists.